-- The ATTP also assists "Lateral Entry" teachers, who teach and take courses concurrently.
+- The ATTP also can help "Lateral Entry" teachers, who alreadiy teaching while taking courses concurrently.

 First, we help each candidate consider factors such as what subjects and grade levels they wish to teach, ongoing family obligations, where they live, how far they are willing to travel for classes, financial concerns, whether they are currently employed, whether they want to attend classes full-time or part-time day or night, and how committed they are to the rigors of this challenging undertaking.

 Then we guide them through the process of requesting an evaluation and securing an approved Program of Study.
 This may be through a college or university such as Appalachian State University or through the Regional Alternative Licensing Center (RALC).